nionio6915/Euclid_Probe/README.md

 ## Top Board Assembly:
 If not using the surface mounted LED you may use a 2 pin header of your choice soldered to the 2.54mm pitch holes marked GND-SIG, or a 3-pin JST-XH connector in the holes marked GND-SIG-VCC.

 Install the two magnets onto the top board with M2 countersunk screws.
-The magnets polarities should be opposite that of the bottom board such that the two boards stick together.
+The magnet's polarities should be opposite that of the bottom board.

 ![top Silk](/images/SolderMaskTop.png)